 Small businesses are often outbid on Lowest Price Technically Acceptable (LPTA) contracts for one of three reasons:

 That doesn’t mean that you should overextend your business, overbuy materials or compromise your standards to submit the lowest bid and secure the win.
 Just realize that government contracts may not help you “get rich quick” – at least not at first.
 Like we noted in our last blog discussion, know your bottom line and set your anchor price accordingly heading into negotiations.
 For sealed bid opportunities, be ready to drop your pricing as much as possible – without taking a loss – if you’re serious about getting your foot in the door to prove your value and establish a performance record that will pay off more in the long run via more government contract wins.
 Plus, competitive bidding has its benefits for suppliers, as we note here.
-Tools such as Spend Analytics can help you understand historical agency spend levels for certain types of contracts so that you don’t price too low or too high.

 Whether you’re required to prove your skills as part of an agile project sprint, or simply asked to provide some advice to a contracting officer given your known subject matter expertise, never discount the opportunity to “show” exactly how valuable you, your business, or your goods and services can be to a government agency.
 That doesn’t mean you should be stalking customers or contracting officials to boast about how you’re so different or, worse, how you’re better.
 Nor should you be pitching them every chance you get.
 Just know that contracts aren’t always awarded on price alone.
 Showing how your specialized expertise or unique competencies deliver directly improve tangible and intangible ROI can prove invaluable, particularly when agencies score quality or “best value” higher than other evaluation criteria.